weihuayi/fealpy/README.md

 1. check the `Advanced` option
 2. Press `Configure` button, and a dialog box will pop up
 3. Press the `Finish` button on the dialog box
-4. When configure completed, input `test` in `serach` input box, uncheck `BUILD_TESTING`.
+4. When configure completed, input `test` in `search` input box, uncheck `BUILD_TESTING`.
 If you check this argument, vtk will dowload many data which is very slow.
 4. Then, replace keyword `test` by `python` in `search` input box